Admissions

 A child who is the subject of an Education, Health and Care Plan will be admitted to the school named in his or her plan.
 Remaining places will be allocated in line with the published oversubscription criteria.
 The criteria are listed below, in descending order:

-1. Children in care.
-This category includes a ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+1. Looked-after children or a child who was previously looked-after.
+This category includes a looked-after child or a child who was previously looked-after but immediately after being in care became adopted or subject to a child arrangement order or special guardianship order, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 2. Children with exceptional medical or social reasons for requiring the school.

-3. Junior schools only – children attending a linked infant school.
+3. Junior schools only – Children attending a linked infant school [Note 3]

-4. Children who live in the ‘designated appropriate area’ of the school and who have a sibling in attendance at the school at the time of the application and who is expected still to be attending the school at the time of entry.
+4. Children who live in the ‘designated appropriate area’ of the school [Note 1] and who have a sibling who attends the school [Note 2]

-5. Children who live in the ‘designated appropriate area’ of the school.
+5. Children who live in the ‘designated appropriate area’ of the school [Note 1]

-9. Children whose parents have any other reason for their preference.
+8. Children whose parents have any other reason for their preference

 If a school does not have places for all the children in a particular category, the borough prioritises those applicants who live closest to the school.
 Proximity to the school will be measured in a straight line from the address point of the pupil’s house as determined by Ordnance Survey to the address point of the school using the local authority’s GIS system.
 In the event that two or more children live at the same distance from the school (for example families living in flats) and there are fewer places available then random allocation will be used to decide which child will be allocated the remaining place(s).
 The names will be drawn and the whole process scrutinised by persons independent of the authority.